 - The famous old Amtrak bubble car, where you sit inside a glass dome and you can enjoy the full view of your surroundings.

 With a little preparation, you should have a nice time.
-If you keep in mind the common delays and pack food and entertainment, you can look forward to a nice trip.
+If you keep in mind the common delays and pack food and entertainment, you can look forward to a really nice trip.

 I hope this was helpful to anyone contemplating train travel or just those who are curious.
 Comment with any questions and I’ll do my best to answer!